Shehryar/whoserep/package/docs/README.md

 intended to open chat.

     // In your application's delegate

-    func application(_ application: UIApplication, didReceiveRemoteNotification userInfo: [AnyHashable : Any]) {
+    func application(_ application: UIApplication, didReceiveRemoteNotification userInfo: [AnyHashable: Any]) {
         if ASAPP.canHandleNotification(with: userInfo) {
             // At this point, you should show the chat view controller, passing in the
             //    userInfo dictionary when creating the view controller.
-            // *Note: You should make sure the chat view controller is not already visible
+            // Note: You should make sure the chat view controller is not already visible
             //    before displaying (even though this shouldn't actually happen).
         }
     }